ibuetler/p3s-pwntools-socket-riddler/riddler-one/Tutorial.md

 16: DQDEJUSXDEBEWYUI
 ```

-As you can see in the three riddler responsese above, the rsponse is looks encrypted.
+As you can see in the three riddler responses above, the response looks encrypted.
 Let's start to investigate the cipher furthermore using CrypTools.

 ## Step 3
 ### Analysis Riddler One Response
 #### CrypTools
 Start CrypTools, create a new file with *"File > New"* and paste the cipher `DQDEJUSXDEBEWYUI` into that new file.
 Fiddle around and try to solve it using the statistic functions of CrypTool.

-#### Spoiler
+#### Cipher
 The Riddler is sending its challenges encrypted using a symmetric encryption algorithm called **Caesar cipher**.

 The Caesar cipher is a monoalphabetic cipher which is based on a simple substitution of the characters by shifting each character the same amount over the alphabet.